 Why I prefer vegetable oil in cake

-As mentioned, I prefer using vegetable oil in my cake recipes.
+I prefer using vegetable oil in my cake recipes.
 The reason being is that it prevents my cakes from drying out.
 I find it doesn’t alter the taste of my cakes.
 Plus, it is the least expensive option for someone like me who is constantly baking.

 Tips for making carrot bundt cake